i18next/next-i18next/examples/withClientsideHttp/README.md

 ### 4. Setup your client rendered pages/components

-Use the `ready` property from `useTranslation` to ensure the i18next instance is ready and that your translations are loaded to avoid the user seeing translation keys, below is a very simplistic example of this
+Use the `ready` property from `useTranslation` to ensure the i18next instance is ready and that your translations are loaded to avoid the user seeing bare translation keys, below is a very simplistic example of this.

 ```jsx
 // getServerSideProps and getStaticProps are not used (no serverSideTranslations method)